 Essentials of a Clinical Evaluation Report for Medical Devices

 A redesigned directive for medical products introduced in May 2017 has stricter criteria for CER cases.
-Devices with greater potential patients for harm require more in-depth CER.
+Devices with more significant potential patients for harm require more in-depth CER.
 But the more information is in play, the more detailed our assessment should be.

 This demonstrates that understanding the requirements for a CER will enable you to plan and spend enough information in an organized way to accomplish the process quickly.
-We’ll explain the basic parts of a clinical analysis report.
+We will explain the essential parts of a clinical analysis report.
 It will also show you how to use the necessary resources to do a CER efficiently to complete the report.

 Greater emphasis on clinical investigations – Your CER Writer and Effective Literature Search

-The EU MDR has raised the bar on the need for clinical evidence and evaluation, which may necessitate a modification in CER processes and collection of additional data from clinical investigations and the expected level of scrutiny.
+The EU MDR has raised the bar on the need for clinical evidence and evaluation, which may necessitate a modification in CER processes, the collection of additional data from clinical investigations, and the expected level of scrutiny.

-Most often, manufacturers submit literature reviews containing existing clinical studies for equivalent products.
+Manufacturers often submit literature reviews containing existing clinical studies for equivalent products.
 With the EU MDR, scientific literature as a sole means for clinical assessment will become strictly regulated.
-Pre-market clinical studies though time-consuming and more expensive, are essential for new technology and indications.
+Though time-consuming and more expensive, pre-market clinical studies are essential for new technology and indications.